FOREX-Yen dips on modest reduction in risk aversion, markets still wary

 The Labor Department is expected to report that U.S. inflation pulled back to a month-on-month rise of 0.3 percent June, after rising food prices saw the index rise 0.4 percent in May, its biggest increase in more than a year.

-The Australian dollar bounced slightly after Reserve Bank of Australia Governor Glenn Stevens largely refrained from pushing a dovish line on policy that some in the market had braced for.
+The Australian dollar was up 0.2 percent at $0.9387 , touching intraday highs after Reserve Bank of Australia Governor Glenn Stevens refrained from commenting on monetary policy and the Aussie’s levels in a speech.

-Australia’s top central banker on Tuesday said record low rates were working as intended and he was content with the current state of policy, though further action would be considered if it could “reasonably” be expected to do more.
+The speech by the RBA governor garnered particular attention after he surprised the markets earlier in the month and knocked the Aussie lower by warning investors they were underestimating the risk of a significant fall in the Australian dollar.
+(Editing by Shri Navaratnam)